 Rural-based Apprenticeships funds a percentage of salary, travel and training costs to help businesses into recruitment to expand their workforces.
 It does this using a percentage of the core funds the Trust receives from the developers of the Logie Wind Farm – the Hill of Glaschyle Renewables LLP.

-By working in partnership with Finderne based businesses to create opportunities and cultivate the skills required for business growth, FDT hopes to grow the rural economy and enable more young people to remain in the area to train, work and develop fulfilling careers.
+By working in partnership with Finderne based businesses to create opportunities and cultivate the skills required for business growth, we hope to grow our rural economy and enable more young people to remain in Finderne to train, work and develop fulfilling careers.

-The Trust encourages all local businesses to read the guidelines below and to then get in touch with our Development Manager, Pery Zakeri, on email@example.com to register interest in the scheme.
+The Trust encourages all local businesses to read the guidelines below and to then get in touch with us on email@example.com to register interest in the scheme.
 Rural-based Apprenticeships is a rolling programme with no set deadline for applications.